Leaving the USA: guide for Americans moving abroad 2026

 Choosing the right country

 Before picking a country, think about what’s most important to you.
-Do you want lower living costs?
-A warm climate?
-A strong healthcare system?
+When considering the best country for Americans to relocate to, factors such as lower living costs, a warm climate, and a strong healthcare system are crucial.
 Your priorities will help narrow down your options.

 Here are some key questions to ask yourself: